Mohsin Al-Khaldi

-Mohsin Jouhar Bilal Al-Khaldi (محسن جوهر الخالدي; born 16 August 1988), commonly known as Mohsin Al-Khaldi or Mohsin Jouhar, is an Omani footballer who plays as a midfielder for Saham in the Oman Professional League.
+Mohsin Jouhar Bilal Al-Khaldi (محسن جوهر الخالدي; born 16 August 1988), commonly known as Mohsin Al-Khaldi or Mohsin Jouhar, is an Omani footballer who plays as a midfielder for Sohar in the Oman Professional League.

 International career

-Al-Khaldi won his first cap for the Omani national team on 27 May 2014 in a friendly match against Uzbekistan.
-He inherited the captain's armband after Ahmed Mubarak Al-Mahaijri retired in 2019.
+Al-Khaldi won his first cap for the Omani national team on 27 May 2014 in a friendly match against Uzbekistan and inherited the captain's armband after Ahmed Mubarak Al-Mahaijri retired in 2019.
 He represented Oman at the 2015 AFC Asian Cup, the 2019 AFC Asian Cup and the 2021 FIFA Arab Cup, which he captained.

 During the third round of qualification for the 2022 FIFA World Cup, he scored directly from a corner against Vietnam and almost replicated it against China PR, but the latter accidentally turned out to be an assist for Amjad Al-Harthi.
+After the qualifiers, he announced his international retirement.